LOTUS mouthpieces are

 "I, Adam Rapa, believe that the choice of mouthpiece is far more important than which trumpet you play.
 The mouthpiece is one instrument and a very important amplification device.

 What we call "sound" is determined more by the mouthpiece than the trumpet.
-The mouthpiece plays a major role in determining the range, quality of articulation, flexibility, durability ...... intonation of the entire instrument, and the resistance you feel when moving the air.
+The mouthpiece plays a major role in determining the range, the quality of articulation, flexibility, durability ...... the overall intonation of the instrument, and the resistance you feel when moving the air.
 In playing, more is affected by the mouthpiece than by the trumpet.
 Even more fortunate, mouthpieces are much cheaper than trumpets!"

 For Trumpet